Home About & Contact

 If you love to learn about true crimes and the paranormal, ask to take a tour of room 311 during your stay.

-The manual lock on this door is a physical key which is what hotel guests would have used back in 1927.
+The manual lock on this door is a physical key resembling what hotel guests would have used back in 1927.

-If you are feeling REALLY brave you can book a stay in room 311.
+If you’re feeling REALLY brave, you can book a stay in room 311.
 Guests and staff have reported a lot of paranormal activity in the room as it is the site of a murder that was committed by a jealous lover.

-Don’t worry, you can’t book this room on accident.
+Don’t worry, you can’t book this room by accident.
 Anyone who chooses to sleep in this room knows what they are getting into ahead of time.

 The room is only open for overnight stays a few times a year and many guests have NOT been able to complete a full night in the room.